weirane/gadgets/c-cpp/factory-function/README.md

 ```
 you have to check the documentation to find out what `vec` is.

-Having clearer "constructors" is just one of the advantages of using factory functions (`point.cpp`).
-It can solve many more problems, like you can define an interface for creating an object, but let subclasses decide which class to instantiate.
-Example is in `animal.cpp`.
+Having clearer "constructors" is just one of the advantages of using factory functions.
+It can also solve the problems when you cannot overload two constructors.
+For example, the arguments of the constructors are of the same type.
+See `point.cpp` for an example.
+Moreover, with factory functions, you can define an interface for creating an object, but let subclasses decide which class to instantiate, example in `animal.cpp`.

 Ref:
 - [Perils of Constructors](https://matklad.github.io/2019/07/16/perils-of-constructors.html)